 Research Security

-As the main funding agency for non-clinical research in Australia, the Australian Research Council (ARC) works proactively with universities to help identify and manage potential risks associated with international research collaboration, in line with broader government frameworks.
+As the main funding agency for non-clinical research in Australia, the Australian Research Council (ARC) works proactively with universities to help identify and manage potential risks associated with international research collaboration, in line with government frameworks.

-All schemes that opened for applications after 1 July 2024 are now subject to the strengthened security screening.
+All schemes opened for applications after 1 July 2024 are now subject to the strengthened security screening.

 • Earlier security screening: Security checks that were previously applied at the end of the assessment process are now being brought forward to allow earlier identification of potential risks.